 As a member of the Academic Executive or a faculty member in the Faculty Association bargaining unit, librarian or program director in UBC Extended Learning, you are eligible for:

-- a Tuition Waiver at UBC of up to 12 credits of undergraduate courses, 12 credits of graduate courses or graduate program fees in each 12-month period and
+- a Tuition Waiver at UBC of up to 12 credits of undergraduate courses, 12 credits of graduate courses or graduate program fees in each 12-month period (transferable to your eligible dependent spouse effective September 1, 2023), and

 - a Tuition Waiver at UBC of 120 undergraduate credits per dependent child per lifetime, if you are also a member of the Bargaining Unit Faculty.

 The Tuition Waiver covers the cost of tuition for up to 12 credits of undergraduate courses, 12 credits of graduate courses or graduate program fees over a 12-month period, provided that a fee-paying student is not displaced.
 This benefit covers tuition fees only and does not cover any other fees that may be associated with the course.

 Tuition Waivers can be used at UBC’s Vancouver and Okanagan campuses.